-2012: In 18 games, Shaw made 32 of his 42 field goal attempts (longest: 50 yards) and had four singles, 40 converts, and had 78 kickoffs for 5,044 yards (average of 64.7 yards, longest 87 yards) and a single.
-When punter Burke Dales got injured in the Labour Day Classic, Shaw took over punting duties and punted 70 times for 3,229 yards.
-He earned his second Special Teams Player of the Week for his performance on Oct.
-13 when he had 166 punting yards, including a 63-yard punt that was recovered by Eskimo long-snapper Ryan King, and adding seven kickoffs for 477 yards.
-Shaw also played in the Eastern Division semifinal and punted seven times for 310 yards and registered a special teams tackle.
-Shaw was the Eskimo nominee for the CFL's Most Outstanding Special Teams Player.
+2012: In 18 games, Shaw made 32-of-42 field goal attempts and 70 punts for 3,229 yards.
+After accumulating 13 of the Eskimos 19 points and going a perfect 4-for-4 in Week 1, Shaw earned CFL Special Teams Player of the Week.
+When punter Burke Dales sustained an injury during the Labour Day Classic, Shaw took over punting duties and punted 70 times for 3,229 yards.
+He earned his second CFL Special Teams Player of the Week nod for his performance on October 13 when he recorded 166 punting yards, including a 63-yard punt that was recovered by Eskimo long-snapper Ryan King, and added seven kickoffs for 477 yards.
+Shaw also played in the East Semi-Final and punted seven times for 310 yards and registered a special teams tackle.
+He was the Eskimo nominee for the CFL's Most Outstanding Special Teams Player.

-College/Personal: Shaw was named a 2009 Canada West All-Star after playing in eight games for the Huskies as a defensive back and kicker, recording 18 tackles, one interception, one breakup and one forced fumble.
+College: Shaw was named a 2009 Canada West All-Star after playing eight games for the Saskatchewan Huskies as a defensive back and kicker.
+He recorded 18 tackles, one interception, one breakup and one forced fumble.
 He also hit 19-of-23 field goals, had 2,904 yards on 77 punts and 1,597 yards on 27 kickoffs.
 In 2008, he played in nine games and recorded 15 tackles, four interceptions, two breakups and one forced fumble.
 He was named the Canada West and CIS Defensive Player of the Week for two interceptions in a win over Regina on September 6.